 Installing and configuring vsFTPD

-This article describes how to install and configure a vsFTPD server on CentOS®, Red Hat® Enterprise Linux® (RHEL), and Ubuntu®.
+This article describes how to install and configure a vsFTPD server on CentOS®, Red Hat® Enterprise Linux® (RHEL), and the Ubuntu® operating system.

 Note: You must be logged in through SSH as the root user to use the instructions in this article.

 Use the following commands on the different Linux® distributions to install a vsFTPD server:

 CentOS and RHEL

 The installation process generates a configuration file.
 For CentOS and RHEL, the file is named /etc/vsftpd/vsftpd.conf, and for the Ubuntu operating system, the file is named /etc/vsftpd.conf.
 Use the instructions in the following sections to configure the settings in the vsFTPD configuration file.

 Open the vsFTPD configuration file in a file editor or by using